-You may convert photos from black and white to grayscale after ensuring the design or image has a high quality and a decent color rendition using RGB or CMY.
+You may convert photos from black and white to grayscale after ensuring the design or image has high quality and a decent color rendition using RGB or CMY.

-This screen printing method is based on pixels with a brightness level that may distinguish between different shades of gray.
+This screen printing method is based on pixels with a brightness level that may distinguish between shades of gray.
 Pixels may indicate their shade since they have a measured brightness.

-Another way to put it is to state that gray tones fall somewhere in the middle of the brightness range, between (white).
+Another way to put it is to state that gray tones fall in the middle of the brightness range, between (white).
 After the picture has been converted to grayscale, every shade in the image may be placed in this range based on the brightness of each pixel.
 Above is the grayscale screen printing process.

 Grayscale Printing Benefits